Australia's COVID-19 Delta outbreak worsens despite Sydney lockdown | Health

 The prospect of an extended lockdown in Sydney loomed on Monday as Australian health officials reported yet another record daily rise in COVID-19 cases for the year, fuelled by the highly infectious Delta variant.
 New South Wales state reported 112 new locally transmitted COVID-19 cases, almost all of them in Sydney, despite the country's biggest city entering its third week of lockdown.
 Case numbers have been at record levels for at least three days.

+Total infections in the outbreak are nearing 700, less than a month since the first was detected in mid-June.
+Sixty-three people are in hospital, with 18 in intensive care, officials said, while a woman in her 90s became the country's first COVID-19 fatality this year.
+Lockdown measures for Sydney's five million residents, including school closures and stay-at-home orders, have stoked concerns of a slowdown in the economy, which had returned to pre-pandemic levels in the first quarter.

+Debbie Brincat has cut opening hours at the pet store she runs with her husband Andrew in the western suburb of Fairfield to just four hours a day in response to the movement restrictions.
+Andrew's Bird & Pet Palace, which the couple has operated for almost 40 years, took A$150 in sales on Sunday, compared with an average of more than A$3000 ($2,245).

-Schools in Sydney, home to a fifth of Australia's 25 million population, are closed, public gatherings are limited to two people and residents may only leave home for essential business, including work and grocery shopping.
-Australia has previously successfully suppressed COVID-19 flare-ups through snap lockdowns, speedy contact tracing and tough social distancing rules.
+Brincat told Reuters she was "very scared at the moment" and was unsure if the business would qualify for government financial support.
+Australia has previously successfully suppressed COVID-19 flare-ups through snap lockdowns, speedy contact tracing, and tough social distancing rules.
 With a total of around 31,200 cases and 911 deaths since the pandemic began, the country has fared better than many other developed economies.

-However, the Delta variant fuelled Sydney outbreak has spiralled quickly.
-Total infections are nearing 700 since the first was detected in mid-June.
-Sixty-three people are in hospital, with 18 in intensive care, officials said, while a woman in her 90s became the first COVID-19 fatality for the country this year.
-VACCINE CRITICISMS

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)